Jarvis-Yu/Dottore-Genshin_Artifact_Deep_Analyser/README.md

 Sorry, though the apk is available, but allow me to polish its aesthetics for another few days.

+### Supported Platforms?

+Both `android` and `ios` are supported, but currently I don't want to pay the money to list the app on App Store.
+So for the foreseeable future, only `android apk` will be released.

+### Supported Languages?

+- English
+- 简体中文 (developing)
+- 日本語 (if anyone volunteers to translate for me)

 ## Contact

-Please contact me if you have any other questions or interested in joining.
+Please contact me if you have any questions, suggestions or interested in joining in.

 - Email: JarvisYu_Pro@outlook.com